Absolution (short story): Critical reception

-Upon publication in All the Sad Young Men, the story was met with mixed reception.
+Upon publication in All the Sad Young Men, the story met with mixed reception.
 The New York Times wrote that "Absolution" is "simple and stripped of artifice".
-In the Saturday Review of Literature, the story is described as "first rate.
+The Saturday Review of Literature described the story as "first rate.
 Three quarters of it, at least, is masterly.
 Then the author falters".
-In the Literary Review of the New York Evening Post, the story is praised along with the other stories in All the Sad Young Men.
+The Literary Review of the New York Evening Post praised the story along with the others in All the Sad Young Men.

 Contemporary reviewers often focus on the story's connection with The Great Gatsby.
-However, some scholars argue against that this connection has been overemphasized.

-Some modern scholars have also drawn parallels between "Absolution" and James Joyce's short story "The Sisters".
+Some scholars argue against this connection.
+They argue that this connection has been overemphasized.
+Some modern scholars have drawn parallels between "Absolution" and James Joyce's short story "The Sisters".